4 Modern Money Tips (not taught in school)

 The stock market and real estate commonly grow faster than peoples income.

-3. The Investment Game
+3. The Investing Game

 Famed investor Naval Ravikant's quote is harsh but worth knowing: